If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 General information

-If your meet/meeting includes qualifying rounds (e.g., heats, semi-finals for running events, and qualifications for field events), you will see an extra column in results called Adv.
+If your competition includes qualifying rounds (e.g., heats, semi-finals for running events, and qualifications for field events), you will see an extra column in the results called Adv.

 This option allows you to select athletes who qualify for the next round.

-• Q - means qualify by place finish in track events or qualify by meet/meeting the standard in field events.
+- Q - means qualify by place finish in track events or qualify by meeting the standard in field events.

-• q - means qualify by time in track events or qualify without meet/meeting the standard in field events.
+- q - means qualify by time in track events or qualify without meeting the standard in field events.

-• qR - means qualify for the next round by Referee.
+- qR - means qualify for the next round by the referee.

-• qJ - means qualify for the next round by Jury of Appeal.
+- qJ - means qualify for the next round by the Jury of Appeal.

 Suppose you set advancement rules in the Schedule settings (for more information, see the Set schedule guide).
-In this case, Q and q marks will appear automatically if the Calculate advancements option is enabled under the Automatic calculation menu.
+In this case, the Q and q marks will appear automatically when the Calculate advancements option is enabled in the Automatic calculation menu.

-The list of promoted athletes is taken from the lower stage from the summary group and includes all set records.
+The list of promoted athletes is taken from the lower stage of the summary group and includes all set records.

-1. In Schedule, for a given running event, set your stages (Preliminary, Heat, Semi Final, Final) and number of groups per stage (please note that you can also change the number of groups and set advancements rules during start list Seeding).
-In the given example here, there are 2 stages (Heats and Final), and 2 groups of Heats and a single Final.
-You can always change this by the + symbol on the right-hand side of the Summary group for the event.
+In the Schedule, for a given running event, set your stages (Preliminary, Heat, Semi Final, Final) and number of groups per stage (please note that you can also change the number of groups and set advancement rules during start list Seeding).
+In the given example, there are 2 stages (Heats and Final), 2 groups of Heats, and a single Final.
+You can always change this by using the + symbol on the right-hand side of the Summary group for the event.

-1. Next, select your automatic qualification criteria by selecting Set up under the Adv. column.
+Next, select your automatic qualification criteria under Set up in the Adv. column.
 You will now see the box appear with Top Q places per heat (Q) and Additional q fastest across heats (q).
 The Q designates how many qualifiers automatically move to the next round per heat.
-The q designates how many of the remaining combined finishers move to the next round.
-In this example, Q = 2, q = 2, which means the top 2 finishers in each heat will move to the finals, and then also the next top 2 of the combined heat results will also move to the finals.
-Thus there will be 6 athletes in the final.
+The q parameter indicates how many of the remaining combined finishers advance to the next round.
+In this example, Q = 2, q = 2, which means the top 2 finishers in each heat will move to the finals, and the next top 2 from the combined heat results will also move to the finals.
+Thus, there will be 6 athletes in the final.

-1. Next, go to the start list, and add your athletes (see Create start lists guide on how to add athletes or Add athletes from a CSV file guide if loading athletes from a file) if they are not yet loaded.
+Next, go to the start list and add your athletes (see the Create start lists guide for adding athletes, or the Add athletes from a CSV file guide for loading athletes from a file) if they are not yet loaded.
 Once they are loaded, hit the Seed button.

-1. Once in the seeding view, seed according to your preferences (see the Seeding and lane/order assignment methods guide for more detail).
+Once in the seeding view, seed according to your preferences (see the Seeding and lane/order assignment methods guide for more details).
 The seeding in the current example is shown below:

 Places and Qs are added automatically.

 After entering all results, mark them as FINISHED and hit Save.
-This is necessary to ensure this group is finalized and results are properly calculated between groups.
+This is necessary to ensure this group is finalised and the results are properly calculated between groups.

 Once results for all individual groups are ready and marked as finished, go to the event Summary to now view all qualifiers, both Q and q.
-You will find the 4 Q’s (2 Q’s from each heat), then the next 2 small q’s (from the combined heats).
+You will find the 4 Qs (2 from each heat), then the next 2 small q (from the combined heats).

-1. Now you are ready for the next stage.
-In this case, the next stage is the Final so if you go to the Final start list by clicking on the left-hand side, you will see the following:
+Now you are ready for the next stage.
+In this case, the next stage is the Final, so if you go to the Final start list by clicking on the left-hand side, you will see the following:

-Select the Add Q/q option on the upper right-hand side, and now you will see all the athletes that have qualified to the Final from the previous heats.
+Select the Add Q/q option on the upper right-hand side, and now you will see all the athletes who have qualified for the Final from the previous heats.
 Make sure you hit the Save button to save this start list.

 Please note that you can still manually change this start list when necessary.

-1. Now that your Final start list is set go ahead and take a look at the seed options by selecting the Seed button on the upper right-hand side.
-Once in seeding, note that you can select the Seeding basis as previous Qualifying result.
+Now that your Final start list is set, go ahead and take a look at the seed options by selecting the Seed button on the upper right-hand side.
+Once in seeding, note that you can select the Seeding basis as the previous Qualifying result.
 Make sure you hit the Save button once you are done choosing all your seeding and lane assignment options.

 The process for setting up automatic qualification in field events is essentially the same as that above for running events.
 The only difference is in setting up the Advancement rules in the Schedule or Seeding.
 After setting up your qualifying rounds, press the Set up button under the Adv. column.
 For field events, you will see the following Advancement rules: